towersvault/shinpokered/README.md

   - The game's five legendary pokemon are excluded from randomization
   - The AREA feature of the pokedex automatically adjusts to show the new pokemon locations
-- Paras is gifted in the Route 2 house in case the player has no pokemon that can learn Cut
+- Paras is gifted in the Route 2 house in case the player has no pokemon that can learn Cut v1.23.05
+- The 60fps mode has better performance when playing in GBC-mode
+  - Does this by using the double-speed feature of the GBC's processor
+  - Uses more battery as a trade-off
+- Fixed an invalid apostrophe
+- Fixed gift pokemon not having above-average DVs if sent to the box

 #Bugfixes: